gaogaotiantian/viztracer/README.md

 ## Requirements

 VizTracer requires python 3.6+.
 No other package is needed.
-For now, VizTracer binary on pip only supports CPython + Linux.
-However, in theory the source code can build on Windows/MacOS.
+For now, VizTracer only supports CPython + Linux/MacOS.

 ## Install